makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * variants of BERT, Transformer-XML, GPT, etc
   * Transformer architectures consist of blocks of so-called Attention layers, containing two large, Feed Forward (Linear) weight matrices 28
-  * Attention matrices are signiﬁcantly larger In contrast to smaller pre-Activation maps arising in Cond2D layers,
+  * Attention matrices are signiﬁcantly larger in contrast to smaller pre-Activation maps arising in Cond2D layers,
   * In general, they have larger PL exponents α
     * Based on HT-SR Theory (in particular, the interpretation of values of α ~